13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 1. Be careful with results-based guarantees

-People loved the program - I even had messages telling me how much they got from it.
+People loved the program - I had messages telling me how much they got from it.
 Some clients even doubled their leads a month or two later.

 But because I’d tied the guarantee to specific results in a short timeframe, I had refund requests from people who technically didn’t meet that marker - even though they were happy with the program.

-Guarantees based on results (especially in a short time) are a risky strategy because too many things are outside your control.
+It was a brutal lesson.
+It taught me: Guarantees based on results (especially in a short time) are a risky strategy because too many things are outside your control.

 Momentum is magic.